santoriggio/RNEmitter/README.md

 ## Usage

-To use js-fast-emitter, import the Emitter class from the package:
+To use `js-fast-emitter`, import the Emitter class from the package:

 ```javascript
 import Emitter from "js-fast-emitter"